matthysv/.dots/README.md

 ```

 #### TLP
 TLP is an optional package you can install to improve battery performance on laptops.
 It conflicts with power-profiles-daemon, which may be installed by default on some arch-based distribuions.
-Additionsal packages may be needed for full functionality on ThinkPads.
+Additional packages may be needed for full functionality on ThinkPads.
 Refer to the arch wiki if you wish to use TLP: https://wiki.archlinux.org/title/TLP

 #### Setup timezone
 Turn NTP on